 Minimum 4 GCSE’s at grades 9 - 4 (A* - C) or equivalent, including a C or above in Maths and English, or a Level 2 qualification in a relevant subject area.

 What will I do?

-The Diploma for Entry to the Uniformed Services L3 is taught over 3 days per week.
-You may be required to attend additional days if you have not achieved grade A-C in English and Maths.
+The Diploma for Entry to the Uniformed Services Level 3 is taught over three days per week.
+You may be required to attend additional days if you have not achieved grade A-C in English and maths.

-There are two options available for BTEC L3 (one year):
+There are two options available for BTEC Level 3 (one year):

 - Option one is The Subsidiary Diploma.
-This is broadly equivalent to 1 A Level and requires you to complete 6 units over the one year.
+This is broadly equivalent to one A Level, and requires you to complete six units over the year.

 - Option two is the 90 Credit Diploma.
-This is broadly equivalent to 1½ A Levels and requires you to complete 9 units over the one year.
+This is broadly equivalent to one and a half A Levels, and requires you to complete nine units over the year.